 If you have any of the above described symptoms call today to talk to one of our medical team members and schedule your free consultation.

 There are dozens of potential causes behind a sudden numbness that develops in an extremity.
 Common issues range from mercury poisoning to hyperventilation.
 Chronic and ongoing numbness are often linked to the nerve damage of <LINK>diabetic or peripheral neuropathy</LINK>.
 Spinal injuries and Carpal Tunnel Syndrome also lead to intermittent numbness through the body.

 A little loss of feeling in your hands or feet may not seem very threatening to your overall health.
 This is especially true for patients that learn their symptoms are caused by a relatively non-threatening condition.
 However, even slight numbness can lead to more injuries and accidents.
 It is much easier to stumble and take a serious fall when you are having trouble feeling your toes or heels.
 In some cases, the sensation of numbness could be a symptom of much more serious underlying problems.

 Numbness through the trunk and limbs can be resolved with a combination Infrared Laser Therapy, Minor Medical Procedures, Massage, Vibration Therapy, Supports, Chiropractic treatment and other therapies.

-At Advanced Health and Physical Medicine our goal is to first find and then resolve the compressed nerves that is causing the problem.
+At Advanced Health and Rehabilitation Center our goal is to first find and then resolve the compressed nerves that is causing the problem.
 We may also be able to suggest changes to your daily dietary routine.
 We can offer suggestions based upon your history if here is some kind of repetitive action that is leading to the irritation of nerves and numbness and tingling.
 Contacting Advanced Medical and Physical Health is the easiest way to restore feeling in fingertips or toes.
 Our simple form makes it easy to schedule a consultation with a neuropathy treatment professional.